dwoo-work/InterArrivalTme_and_RollingTimeSeries/README.md

-# Inter Arrival Time and Rolling Time Series
+# Recency Analysis and Time Series Analysis

-This will demonstrate to you how to perform perform inter arrival time analysis, as well as create charts using rolling time series.
+For this project, it will demonstrate to you how to perform recency analysis (using inter-arrival time), as well as perform time series analysis (using rolling time series)

-This is important, for different supply chain purposes, such as forecasting, performing stock allocation, and visualising sales trend.
+This is important for different supply chain purposes, such as forecasting, performing stock allocation, and visualising sales trend.

 ## Installation